Welcome to today's edition of the Rush 24-7 podcast.

 It demands an on-air apology from this Middle East reporter at MSNBC.

-But it doesn't matter whether they apologize or not, which they probably will not, just the fact that it happened, the military has playing a prominent role in the exposing of NBC news for what it is and isn't.
+Just the fact that it happened, the military is playing a prominent role in the exposing of NBC news for what it is and isn't.

 And this is just the latest example and illustration.